tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 Redis/操作指南/管理多可用区/访问多可用区实例_intl_en.md

 You can use one VIP to access a multi-AZ deployed TencentDB for Redis instance the same way you access a single-AZ deployed instance.

 ## Cross-AZ Access
-The VIP provided by a TencentDB for Redis instance is accessible throughout a region.
+The VIP provided by a TencentDB for Redis instance is accessible region wide.
 If you access the same VIP in different AZs in the same region, you can access the same instance.

-After the failover of Redis service nodes occurs, the service processes associated with the VIP will be automatically updated in the background, so you don't need to replace the VIP.
+After the failover of Redis service nodes occurs, the service processes associated with the VIP will be automatically updated in the background, so you don't need to change the VIP.

 ## Viewing Instance VIPs
 Log in to the [TencentDB for Redis console](https://console.cloud.tencent.com/redis) and view instance VIPs in the instance list.